skttomelo/cellular-automata/README.md

 # cellular-automata
-sand and water cellular automata with Rust
+sand and water cellular automata with some that language that decides to work for me...